-All pilgrims need a large bag for things you are not taking with you during the walk, and a comfortable 'day sac' for carrying what you need on the day.
-The larger bag must be able to close properly.
-Tents, bedding &c. may be separate, though the fewer separate items needing to be loaded and unloaded into the luggage van(s), the better.
+All pilgrims need a large bag for things you are not taking with you during the walk, and a smaller, comfortable 'day sac' for carrying what you need on the walk.
+Tents, bedding &c. may be separate, though the fewer separate items needing to be loaded and unloaded into the luggage vans, the better.
+Only closed and labelled bags (or tents, bed rolls etc.) will be loaded into the luggage vans.